Tanz0rz/haxe-fmod/README.md

 lime test mac
 ```

+## <a name="html5-builds"></a>HTML5 Builds

+For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD Engine a chance to fully load.
+See the [example project](https://github.com/Tanz0rz/haxe-fmod-test) for a demonstration of how to handle this.
+The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## <a name="selecting-an-fmod-engine-version"></a>Selecting an FMOD Engine Version

 The officially supported FMOD Engine version is 2.03.12.
 Other versions **may work fine**, but I have not tested them.